v3111707/tableau-backup-wb2s3/README.md

+# Tableau Workbook Backup to Amazon S3

-#### A Python script that downloads workbooks from Tableau Server using the REST API and uploads them to AWS S3.
+A Python script for automated backup of Tableau Server workbooks to Amazon S3.

-The script solves the problem of accidental workbook deletion.
-If you have only full TS backup , restoring a single deleted workbook requires deploying a full TS backup on new hardware, which is costly and time-consuming.
-The script automatically backups all workbooks from Tableau Server to an Amazon S3 Bucket.

-Features:
+The project was created to solve two problems:
+- long-term archival of selected Tableau projects for audit and retention needs
+- self-service access to backup files for authorized users — without requiring administrator involvement

+## 🔧 Features

+- Full-site backup of Tableau workbooks (`[backup.sites]`)
+- Selective backup of workbooks by project (`[[backup.projects]]`)
+- Multithreaded downloads and S3 uploads
-- Uses threads for parallelism.
+- Retry mechanism for failed operations
-- Can sends data to Zabbix for monitoring.
-- Logs errors to Sentry.
+- Error tracking via Sentry (optional)
+- Zabbix monitoring integration (heartbeat, metrics, error codes)